-Once you have a prioritised breakdown of future work and a measure of how long it will take, the work needs to be scheduled accordingly.
-The work is prioritised according to demand, and in order to schedule it there needs to be a comprehensive understanding of your capacity to supply that demand.
+Once you have a prioritized breakdown of future work and a measure of how long it will take, the work needs to be scheduled accordingly.
+The work is prioritized according to demand, and in order to schedule it there needs to be a comprehensive understanding of your capacity to supply that demand.

 Staffing factors such as holidays or absences should be accounted for, and remember to factor in daily break times.
 Care should be taken not to under- or over-allocate resources.